Which Of The Following Is The Best Description Of Wysiwyg

 Web Design and Development

 WYSIWYG editors have had a significant impact on web design and development.
 They have made it easier for non-technical users to create and maintain websites, reducing the need for specialized developers or designers.
-However, they have also been criticized for generating inefficient code and limiting control over the underlying HTML and CSS.
+Still, they have also been criticized for generating inefficient code and limiting control over the underlying HTML and CSS.

 Content Management Systems (CMS)